Research is new, but using acupuncture alongside other treatments may be helpful in treating ED.

 - nerve damage

-Make sure your practitioner is certified, uses disposable needles, and follows FDA guidelines for needle disposal and sterilization.
+Make sure your practitioner is licensed, uses disposable needles, and follows FDA guidelines for needle disposal and sterilization.
+Try utilizing services or directories (like nccaom.org) that can give you a list of board certified acupuncturists in your area.

 A number of other treatments have been proven effective for various causes of ED.
 Depending on the cause of your ED, making some lifestyle changes may be a good first step.
 These can include: